How to Get Docket Marketing Agent Approved: A CFO-Ready ROI Model + Spreadsheet

 Week 9: Build the case

-The AI sales agent business case works because it reframes the category.
+The Docket Marketing Agent business case works because it reframes the category.
 You're not asking for a "chatbot budget."
 You're asking for revenue infrastructure that costs 75% less than hiring, ramps 10x faster, and generates measurable pipeline within 90 days.

 That's a CFO-grade argument.